Decolonising the Curriculum: A Teacher's Guide

 Step 3: Question framing.
 For each major unit, ask: whose perspective is the "default" narrator?
 In a unit on the British Empire, is the default perspective British or colonial?
 In a unit on the Industrial Revolution, is the connection to the Atlantic slave trade made explicit?
 This step is harder than the content audit because framing is often invisible.

 Step 4: Examine assessment questions.
 Do your exam questions and essay prompts privilege knowledge of particular cultural contexts?
-A question that asks pupils to compare two European political movements implicitly assumes European history is the relevant frame of reference for all pupils.
+A question that asks learners to compare two European political movements implicitly assumes European history is the relevant frame of reference for all learners.
 This is not always wrong, but it should be a conscious choice.

 Objection 1: "We already cover Black History Month."